JBthePenguin/CanteraSongLyrics/README.md

 # Cantera Song Lyrics Web Application  *Django*
-**Web application with a list of songs and obtain the lyrics with a clic on the title.
-So, to install and use it :**
+**Web application with a list of songs with link to the lyrics, a calendar month by month with events.
+The admin site have three level access (superuser, Manager, Member).
+Superuser have all privileges.
+Member can add, update or delete song and event.
+Same for Manager who have also all privileges on Member.**

 ## Install
 ### Create a PostgreSQL database for the application and a new user